escodebar/trainings/slides.md

 * Complete means: Tested, documented and ready to ship
 * A commit comes with a commit message
 * Guidelines for commit messages exist
-* Title as short as possible and in imperative mode
+* Expressive but short title and in imperative mode
 * One empty line after the commit title
 * Describe WHAT and WHY you are doing the change (HOW is described in the code)
 * If you need to describe the how, you should probably rethink your code